Stardates and

 Fact: In The Next Generation episode "All Good Things..."
 Picard states that he first met Q seven years before Stardate 47988.
 Their first meeting was depicted on Stardate 41153.7 in "ENCOUNTER AT FARPOINT."

-Fact: In the Voyager episode "EYE OF THE NEEDLE," Commander Chakotay states that the current year is 2371.
-The episode first aired on February 20, 1995, with a Stardate of 48579.4.
+Fact: In the Voyager episode "EYE OF THE NEEDLE," Commander Chakotay states that the current year is 2371, with a Stardate of 48579.4.

-Fact: The Voyager episode "THE 37's" gave the calendar year as 2371 at the beginning of the second season (though the episode was filmed at the end of the first season); the episode aired on August 28, 1995, with a Stardate of 48975.1.
+Fact: The Voyager episode "THE 37's" gave the calendar year as 2371 at the beginning of the second season, with a Stardate of 48975.1.

 Fact: In the Voyager episode "FUTURE'S END," information downloaded from the U.S.S.
 Voyager's computer indicates that the Voyager was launched in the year 2371.
 The first episode of Voyager, "CARETAKER," took place on Stardate 48315.6.